macph/easement-curve/docs/guide.md

 ![Two straight tracks](images/ig01.jpg)

-As we need a specific radius of curvature and it is not important where the easement curve starts, we select method 1.
+As we need a specific radius of curvature, we select method 1.
 We double click on the first track - it doesn't matter where exactly.
 The coordinates rolls out.

 ![Clicking on track](images/ig02_1.jpg)

 ![Coordinate rollout](images/ig02_2.jpg)

-We want the *x* and *z* coordinates and `(569.349, 662.636)`the *y*-axis rotation `73.085`, and enter them.
+We want the *x* and *z* coordinates `(569.349, 662.636)` and the *y*-axis rotation `73.085`, and enter them.

 > :information_source: It's easy to get confused but in TS2016 the *x* and *z* axes are the horizontal, while the *y* axis is the vertical axis.
 This is in contrast to the standard Cartesian coordinates where *x* and *y* are the horizontal axes.

-We also need the quadrant - the *y*-axis rotation values does not cover the full 360 degrees range.
+We also need the quadrant.
 Move the camera down to the track and look down the track in the direction you want to build the curve in.
-The compass says it's about `75` between `N` and `E`, therefore the quadrant is `NE`.
+The compass says it's about 75 degrees between N and E, therefore the quadrant is `NE`.
 We enter that in.

 ![Looking down track](images/ig03.jpg)

-> :information_source: The *y*-axis rotation value is in the [-90, 90] range only - half that needed for the full 360 degrees range.
+> :information_source: The *y*-axis rotation value is in the [-90, 90] range only, which is half that needed for the full 360 degrees range.
+Including the quadrant solves this problem.
 See the [reference](reference.md) for more on this.

-> :warning: Take care with tracks aligned towards `W` (*y*-axis rotation -90) or `E` (*y*-axis rotation 90), as the rotation values are very similar on either side of the axis.
+> :warning: Take care with tracks aligned towards W (*y*-axis rotation -90) or E (*y*-axis rotation 90), as the rotation values are very similar on either side of the axis.

 We do the same thing for the second track - again, it doesn't matter where exactly on the track.
 The coordinates are `(681.732, 700.001)` and the rotation is `69.511`.